theRealAph/ScopeLocals/README.md

 `ExtentLocal` variables in a way that avoids many of the problems that arise when using a `ThreadLocal`.

-An example use of inheritance is provided by API method `processQuery` of class `DBDriver`.
+An example use of inheritance is provided by the following example method from the business logic.

-    public void processQuery(DBQuery query, Consumer<DBRow> rowHandler);
+    public void processQueryList(List<DBQuery> queries, Consumer<DBQuery> handler);

-Method `processQuery` runs a `query` against the database ,retrieving a list of results of type `DBRow`.
-Argument `rowHandler` has type `Consumer<DBRow>`.
-That means it can be applied to each result by calling `rowHandler.apply(row)`.
+Method `processQueryList` executes a list of `queries` against the database.
+Argument `handler` is a `Consumer<DBQuery>` that is used run each individual query.
+That means it can be applied to each `DBQuery` in list `queries` by calling `handler.apply(query)`.
 In order to speed up processing of query results, each call to `apply` is executed in its own virtual thread.

 If a problem occurs for some `DBRow` then the handler code will need to use